hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2.md

-src/main/java              # The Java source code, including the generated DAOs and VOs src/main/resources         # All resources including the generated mappers src/main/resources/application.properties # Embedded Properties, configured by the developer application.properties     # Runtime Properties, configured by DevOps in the production environment.
+src/main/java              # The Java source code, including the generated DAOs and VOs src/main/resources         # All resources including the generated mappers src/main/resources/application.properties # Embedded Properties, configured by the developer application.properties     # Runtime Properties, configured by DevOps in the production environment
 ```

 The Runtime Properties can override the Embedded Properties.